 RR Appendix 18 Footnote z)

-“Until 1 January 2019, these channels may be used for possible testing of future AIS applications without causing harmful interference to, or claiming protection from, existing applications and stations operating in the fixed and mobile services.

-From 1 January 2019, these channels are each split into two simplex channels.
-The channels 2027 and 2028 designated as ASM 1 and ASM 2 are used for application specific messages (ASM) as described in the most recent version of Recommendation ITU-R M.2092.
-(WRC-15)”
+“Channels ASM 1 and ASM 2 are used for application specific messages (ASM) as described in the most recent version of Recommendation ITU-R M.2092.
+(WRC-19)”

 Comment to footnote z):

 This footnote concerns AIS.
 To avoid an overload of AIS in areas with high traffic, it is intended to transmit some application specific messages (ASM) on the frequencies 161.950 MHz (ASM1) and 162.000 MHz (ASM2) instead.
 Footnote z) has to be noted in close relationship to footnote zz).